 Learn from your results.
 If you did not pass, you were not ready for Intermediate Accounting.
 You should definitely study more, and perhaps retake the introductory course.
 Our goal is your success, and this process helps pave the way for that to occur.

-You can retake the exam as many times as you wish.
+You can retake the exam as many times as you wish, but there is a one week waiting period between exams.
 You are not required to retake any course if you do not pass the exam.
 Of course, without additional preparation, there is no reason to expect a different result.
 You are encouraged to study more, and try again.

 Two valid picture IDs and a pencil.
 Don't bring crib notes, etc. Leave your books at home.
 No cell phones, cameras, computers or other devices will be permitted in the exam room.
 You may use a simple 4-function calculator.